 Saltwater Pool Drawbacks

-Cell replacement costs: Salt cells inside the ECG should be replaced periodically: sooner (4 to 5 years) if you use your pool year-round; later (maybe 10 years) if your pool season is only a few months a year.
+Cell replacement costs: Salt cells inside the generator should be replaced periodically: sooner (in four to five years) if you use your pool year-round; later (maybe 10 years) if your pool season is only a few months a year.
 A cell costs $200 to $600.

 Salt corrodes: Saltwater can corrode anything in or around your pool that contains metal, like lights, heaters, screws, diving board attachments, and patio furniture.